 - All vaccines in Australia must pass strict safety testing before being approved for use.

 - This testing is required by law and approved by the Therapeutic Goods Administration.

-- Vaccine safety is monitored by the Advisory Committee on the Safety of Medicines and other organisations.
+- Vaccine safety is monitored by the Advisory Committee on Vaccines (ACV) and other organisations.

 - Before vaccines are made available to all Australians, they go through tests in people called clinical trials.

 - Vaccine approvals can take up to 10 years.